CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

       □ It exposes internal behaviors for the parent component, what increases the coupling between them.
       □ It normally is imperative, which means, "do it know", different from the declarative style that React encourages.

+● How should i call a function?

+  ○ 1. {functionName} - passing the function reference

+    ■ We use this when we want to give React (or another component) the function itself, not the result of calling it

+    ■ Common Example:

+      ```ts
+        <button onClick={handleClick}>Click me</button>
+      ```

+      □ Here we are passing a reference to `handleClick` □ React will call it later in case the user clicks the buttn

+      □ If we did {handleClick()} here...

+        .
+It would run immediately during render, not when the button is clicked.

+        So:

+        . {functionName} we pass the function itself and it is used in event handers, callbacks, and props like onClick, onSubmit, useEffect, etc...